programminghistorian/ph-submissions/lessons/temporal-network-analysis-with-r.md

 Although the historical phenomenon that we are modeling is continuous, most approaches to visualizing and analyzing temporal networks convert this continuous dynamic network into a series of many static networks, known as network slices, which represent the accumulated state of the network over a given span of time – 10 years, or 1 year, or 1 day.
 These slices can be connected together sequentially, like frames in a film.

 Making an animation like this is a little complicated, so the NDTV package actually breaks up the math-y calculations behind the animation from the rendering of the animation itself.
 First, it "computes" the animation given a set of parameters that tell it when to start, stop, how much to incrementally advance between frames, and how much time we want each interval to aggregate.
+Depending on how large your network is, this function may take a long time to run.

 ```r
 # Calculate how to plot an animated version of the dynamic network